openNDS/openNDS/docs/source/debug.rst

   All other levels are undefined and will result in debug level 3 being set.

- To see maximally verbose debugging output from NoDogSplash, set log level to 3.
+ To see maximally verbose debugging output from openNDS, set log level to 3.
 This can be done in the UCI configuration file on OpenWrt adding the line:

   ``option debuglevel '3'``